 The Bank of Slovenia is organizing the 3rd European Central Banking Network (ECBN) Policy Research Conference to be held in Ljubljana, Slovenia, 14 - 15 September 2017.
 Researchers from 18 central banks will present 21 papers and additional five central banks will participate as observers.
 The programme can be found here.

-The Director of this CEPR Network is Fabrizio Coricelli (Professor of Economics and CEPR).
+The Director of this CEPR Network is Fabrizio Coricelli (Professor, Paris School of Economics and CEPR).
 CEPR’s role in the Network will be to help publicise the conferences, manage a Conference Website and to produce a new annual ePublication series based on the conference papers.